 A student in good academic standing who has no incompletes or failures in required coursework may take the comprehensive exam during or after the last semester of required coursework.
-Students who intend to take the comprehensive examination must register for NURS 9901 Doctoral Comprehensives (1 credit) in the semester in which they plan to take the exam (Note: No credit is granted for NURS 9901).
+Students who intend to take the comprehensive examination must register for NURS 9901 Doctoral Comprehensives in the semester in which they plan to take the exam.

 In addition, students intending to sit for the comprehensive examination should notify their adviser and deliver a comprehensive examination application form to the graduate office in the first two weeks of the semester in which he / she wishes to take the examination.
-If the student has special needs that require accommodation during the written exam, a letter explaining the needs and requesting reasonable accommodation should be submitted to the graduate associate dean along with the application form.
+If the student has special needs that require accommodation during the written exam, a letter explaining the needs and requesting reasonable accommodation should be submitted to the Graduate Associate Dean along with the application form.
 If not registered for other courses during the semester when they take the comprehensive examination, students will need to pay a fee (1 credit).